tervertatyough/tervertatyough/README.md

 - 👋 Hi, I’m @tervertatyough
 - 👀 I’m interested in
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently building Web/Mobile Applications using flutter
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me email: tcubeterver@gmail.com Instagram: @tervertatyough